explosion/spaCy/docs/source/quickstart.rst

 .. code:: bash

+With Python 2.7 or Python 3, using Linux or OSX, run:

     $ pip install spacy
     $ python -m spacy.en.download

-The download command fetches and installs about `300mb of data`_, for the parser model and word vectors, which it installs within the spacy.en package directory.

 .. _300 mb of data: http://s3-us-west-1.amazonaws.com/media.spacynlp.com/en_data_all-0.4.tgz

-Compilation from source will install Cython to build the package.
+The download command fetches and installs about 300mb of data, for the parser model and word vectors, which it installs within the spacy.en package directory.

+If you're stuck using a server with an old version of Python, and you don't have root access, I've prepared a bootstrap script to help you compile a local Python install.
+Run:

+    $ curl https://raw.githubusercontent.com/honnibal/spaCy/master/bootstrap_python_env.sh | bash && source .env/bin/activate

+The other way to install the package is to clone the github repository, and build it from source.
+This installs an additional dependency, Cython.
 If you're using Python 2, I also recommend installing fabric and fabtools --- this is how I build the project.

-I've included instructions for installing spaCy into a virtualenv for completeness, but you may have your own solution for this (e.g. using pyenv).

 .. code:: bash